Sven-I-Am/typescript-solid/README.md

     - By comparing the `old.ts` code with the new structure I feel like I understand the reasoning behind the Single Responsibility Principle
       - each class has only one reason to change and only exposes its information to the parts of the program it is relevant to
   - commit and push right after lunch because I forgot before checking out to eat
+  - **Exercise 1.O**
+    - first things first, I split the zoo and animal classes into their own respective files
+    - I whittled down the `class Zoo` to only be responsible for adding and displaying the animals it holds
+    - in `class Animal` I removed all specific species classes and made an over arching class that constructs a new Animal based on its type and sound
+    - In the new.ts I then added the logic to populate my zoo with some animals and display them in the browser.
+    - I end up getting an error `property 'type' does not exist on type 'Object'` and the same goes for sound.
+      - as far as I can figure it's because I had the return-type of `get animals` set to be `Array<object>` rather than `Array<any>`, that seems to have fixed the issue
+    - Having refactored the old.ts code combined with reading some sources I found that a lot of my previous code could probably use some refactoring as well.
+I have run into downstream breakage a lot before.

+## What I learned from this exercise

+SOLID principles help us write scalable, maintainable and flexible code that is easier to understand and modify than code that doesn't adhere to those principles.

+- **S = Single Responsibility Principle (SRP)**
+  - a given class or module can only be responsible for a single element of a program's functionality and only has one reason the change.
+  - This gives clearly defined boundaries to the implementation of functionality
+  - Using information-hiding protects the data integrity
+  - separation of concerns ensures changes in one location don't affect others
+    - for example: having multiple types of users using the same program but being able to adjust certain parts of the functionality without cascading those changes for other users.
+  - code maintenance becomes easier
+- **O = The Open and Closed Principle (OCP)**
+  - Classes and other entities should be open for extension but closed for modification
+  - It feels like implementing the OCP almost certainly causes the need to implement the SRP as well
+  - making the animal responsible for it's own sound, makes it that the zoo class never needs to be touched in order to add animals to it
+- **L = The Liskov Substitution Principle**

 ## To Do